FirebaseExtended/experimental-extensions/firestore-perspective-toxicity/README.md

 **Author**: Jigsaw's Perspective API (**[https://perspectiveapi.com](https://perspectiveapi.com/)**)

 **Description**: We’ve partnered with the Jigsaw team to build the Analyze Toxicity extension, which leverages machine learning to classify the level of toxicity, threat and profanity of your user comments.
-The Perspective API uses the power of machine learning to help mitigate toxicity and ensure healthy dialogue online.
-It is trusted by sites like the New York Times or the Wall Street Journal.
+Perspective API (**[https://perspectiveapi.com](https://perspectiveapi.com/)**) uses the power of machine learning to help mitigate toxicity and ensure healthy dialogue online.
+It is trusted by platforms like the New York Times and Reddit.
 Please check it out [here](https://github.com/conversationai/firestore-perspective-toxicity).

 ---